SHOBUsi/secure-network-design-cisco-pkt/03-firewall-acl-vpn.md

 crypto isakmp key ORIGINBANK_VPN_PSK address 20.20.0.26
 ```

 > Group 5 = 1536-bit Diffie-Hellman.
-This governs the key exchange — a larger group means more computational work for an attacker trying to break the key derivation.
+This governs the key exchange; a larger group means more computational work for an attacker trying to break the key derivation.

 ### Step 3 — Configure Transform Set (Phase 2)